leighmcculloch/sjc/README.md

 # sjc-cli

-CLI tool for prototyping contracts for [Stellar Jump Cannon].
+CLI tool for prototyping contracts in AssemblyScript and Rust for the [experimental WASM design] of [Stellar Jump Cannon].

+Note that this tool implements some aspect of the design using shortcuts, and so it may not be identical to the [experimental WASM design].
+The CLI is intended for early experimentation.

 ## Install